rjdawson1/Fighter-Wearable/README.md

 Please refer to https://github.com/andiconi/FighterMonitor.

 ### Version One
-used for a single device, it will contantly transmit data to the Pi.
+Used for a single device, it will contantly transmit data to the Pi.

 ### Version Two
-used for multiple devices where the Pi pings each ID (device).
+Used for multiple devices where the Pi pings each ID (device).
 Change the ID for each device programmed.

 ### Wiring
 We used an ESP32 Huzzah for dual core multi-tasking. <b> You must use an arduino capable of doing this. <b> <br />